 - 240/MW in kDa for SEC-SAXS or SEC-MALS-SAXS

-For example, using SEC-SAXS for a 20 kDa protein you would want a concentration of ~240/20 = 12 mg/ml whereas for a 150 kDa protein you would want a concentration of ~240/150 = 1.6 mg/ml.
-RNA and DNA samples scatter ~2.5 times more strongly than protein, so you can use a concentration of ~96/MW and 24/MW for SEC-SAXS and batch mode SAXS respectively.
+For example, for a 20 kDa protein you would want a concentration of ~240/20 = 12 mg/ml whereas for a 150 kDa protein you would want a concentration of ~240/150 = 1.6 mg/ml.
+RNA and DNA samples scatter ~2.5 times more strongly than protein, so you can use a concentration of ~96/MW.

 Note that the MW calculation is done for the expected oligomeric MW.
 So if a protein is a 50 kDa monomer, but you expect it to be dimeric, you would prepare a concentration of ~240/100 = 2.4 mg/ml.

-Note that in SEC-SAXS and SEC-MALS-SAXS experiments the sample is diluted by the column, and may elute in several peaks.
+In SEC-SAXS and SEC-MALS-SAXS experiments the sample may elute in several peaks.
 This should be accounted for.
-The recommendation above adds a column dilution factor of ~4x for your SEC-SAXS sample preps.
 If a significant amount of your sample elutes in other peaks, further increase your concentration to compensate.
+Also note that the recommendation above already takes into account the column dilution factor.

 How many samples should I bring?